-In Spain, I discovered that vegetarians are sort of like UFOs – rarely seen, but when encountered by one, eyed suspiciously.
+In Spain, I discovered that vegetarians are sort of like UFOs – rarely seen, but when encountered, eyed suspiciously.
 Perhaps visiting during winter was a bad idea since veggies are scarce and I don’t eat anything with a face.

 Whenever I ordered something labeled vegetarian, it invariably had tuna on top.
 I was reminded of a quote from the movie, My Big Fat Greek Wedding: “What do you mean, you no eat meat?
 That’s okay, I make lamb.”
 On the bright side, I lost 2 pounds in Spain.

 Not only are we spoiled here in the Bay Area by the magnificent hills, beaches, great weather and endless outdoor activities at our disposal, I believe our wide variety of food for any palate is almost sinful.

 In Spain, if I had to eat another plain baguette with cheese and tomato, I thought I’d hang myself.
 But hey, if it works for them… (BTW, guess what meal was offered on the plane home?
 You got it – a cheese and tomato baguette.
 I just about cried.)On a layover at the Philly airport, I so missed vegetables and something with a kick, that I scarfed down a spicy veggie burrito like I’d just escaped a concentration camp.
 It was embarrassing how much I enjoyed that airport meal.

 From strictly a food standpoint, Spain confirmed for me how fortunate I am to live where I can order whatever my taste buds desire and it’s all within a short car ride.
 I’m officially a spoiled American.